 It starts with recognizing what TBI is.
 The cause of TBI is a blow or jolt to the head and body.
 The main symptoms are headaches that get consistently worse, vomiting or nausea, slurred speech, weakness or numbness in arms and legs, dilated pupils, and in serious cases, seizures or convulsions.
 Symptoms may not appear for days or even weeks later.
 Sometimes there are rapid changes in moods or emotions.
 TBI injuries can lead to permanent brain damage.
 Recovery from TBI can be a long, complex process, and in severe cases will require rehabilitation.
 In the most severe cases, TBI can prove fatal.

 It’s important to remember that though concussions are the most well-known example of TBI, they are not the most prevalent.
 Half of all TBI cases are from motor vehicle accidents[iii].
 Many times, TBI is the result of a slip or a fall, and often the person does not even realize they’ve had an accident that requires neurological attention.
 Even after the onset of symptoms, treatment is prolonged, or the person doesn’t believe anything is wrong.
 The dizziness, tiredness, pain in the head or neck is dismissed, not considered related to the fall.
-Domestic abuse victims also experience TBI, with the vast majority never receiving a formal diagnosis[iv].
+Domestic abuse victims also experience TBI, with the vast majority never receiving a formal diagnosis, according to The New Yorker[iv].

 In the home, the causes of TBI are falls down the stairs or in the bath, down ladders or on slippery surfaces.
 Children are often susceptible to these types of incidents, making it crucial to be on the lookout for signs and symptoms.
 Motor vehicle collisions are a culprit for both children and adults.
 Sports injuries are extremely common in youths.
 For those in the armed forces, explosive blasts and combat injuries can cause severe TBI[v].

 Still TBI happens.
-For example, in 2013, there were approximately 2.5 million TBI-related hospital visits, and approximately 56,000 deaths from TBI[vii].
+For example, in 2013 according to the CDC, there were approximately 2.5 million TBI-related hospital visits, and approximately 56,000 deaths from TBI[vii].
 The rate of mortality was highest for those aged 75 years and older, with falls being the leading cause.
 This is clearly no small problem.
 So, when it does occur, how does Alivation treat it?

 At Alivation, we also use EEGs (electroencephalograms) and our Brain Health Monitoring system to record electrical activity in the brain.
 An initial EEG establishes a point of reference.
 This reference point allows your provider to compare subsequent EEG results, and equips them with critical data about how your brain is processing information.
 This helps us later in treating patients by showing them they’ve had an injury, and how it has changed their brain’s normal processes.
 We also do this to show how your brain is healing, so we can deliver the best care for optimal brain health.